-I’m sure by now you are sheltered at home, and you are looking for some easy, but exciting new things to do with ground beef.
+Are you looking for some easy, but exciting new thing to do with ground beef?

-We had a very busy few weeks and I made a lot of extra Lala Cakes for the bakery to deliver to hospitals and customers .
-The kitchen has been in fast and furious mode.
+My bakery continues in a fast and furious mode so I need dinners with little prep time or ones that I can freeze.
 I’ve mainly been making fast dinners that take little to no prep.
 I realized I was craving cooking something that would deliver a little more flavor and little more comfort.
 Cuban Picadillo fits that bill, and I’m so glad I doubled the recipe so we could have a lot of leftovers.

-It felt good to get back to cooking, chopping, and building flavors.
+It feels good to get back to cooking, chopping, and building flavors.

 How to Make Sazon Seasoning for Cuban Picadillo

 The basics of Sazon Seasoning includes ground coriander, peppercorns, dried oregano, garlic powder, sea salt, cumin and ground annotto seeds.

 You probably have most of this on hand outside of the annotto.
 However, you can substitute with paprika and a dash of nutmeg.

 You can also buy Sazon seasoning like this.